SteelCodeTeam/Metallics-Arts/README.md

 Obviously read all Brandon Sanderson's books.
 All Brandon books are really good.

-When the mod is finished, we will update de mod to 1.18.x and 1.19.x, but we cannot ensure the continuity of the project later.
+When the mod is finished, we will update to 1.20.x, but we cannot ensure the continuity of the project later.

 ### You can find us in our discord guild: https://discord.gg/YHqMTRYAMT